 Do not install the furnace directly on carpeting, tile or other combustible material other than wood flooring.
-For vertical downflow application, subbase (BAYBASE205) must be used between the furnace and combustible flooring.
+For vertical downflow application, subbase (BAY-BASE205) must be used between the furnace and combustible flooring.
 When the downflow furnace is installed vertically with a cased coil, a subbase is not required.
+Failure to follow this warning could result in property damage, personal injury or death.